JDBDT/jdbdt/src/site/markdown/Tutorial.md

       assertUnchanged("No DB changes", theTable);
     }

-*Note*: in addition to verifying the result of `getAllUsers` through `assertEquals`, the test code above also validates that `getAllUsers` caused no changes to the database table  through `assertUnchanged` (a delta assertion method).
+*Note*: in addition to verifying the result of `getAllUsers` through `assertEquals`, the test code above also validates that `getAllUsers` did not change the `USERS` table through the call to `assertUnchanged` (a delta assertion method).
-This provides an extra guarantee on the functionality of `getAllUsers`.
+This assertion provides an extra guarantee on the functionality of `getAllUsers`.